Major town houses of the architect Victor Horta (Brussels): History

 Victor Horta was born in Ghent, Belgium, in 1861 and lived for several years in Paris before returning to Belgium to work as an architect in 1880.
 He achieved rapid success, working on several prestigious buildings and receiving a number of official posts including a position at the Free University of Brussels.
 From 1892, Horta began working in the new Art Nouveau style.
-In 1893, he designed the Hôtel Tassel, which is considered the first example of Art Nouveau architecture.
-He applied the same style to many subsequent buildings, including the Hôtel Solvay (built 1895–1900), Hôtel van Eetvelde (1895–1898) and his own house and workshop (1898).
+In 1893, he designed the Hôtel Tassel, which is considered one of the first examples of Art Nouveau architecture (along with the Hankar House by Paul Hankar, built at the same time).
+He applied the same style to many subsequent buildings, including the Hôtel Solvay (built 1895–1900), the Hôtel van Eetvelde (1895–1901), and his own house and workshop (1898–1901).
 Among the architects who were inspired by Horta's works of the period are Antoni Gaudí and Hector Guimard.

 During World War I, Horta went into exile in the United Kingdom and the United States.
 On returning to Belgium, Horta modified his styles in subsequent buildings, moving away from Art Nouveau towards Art Deco or Modernist styles to take account of changing popular tastes.
-He died in 1947.
+He died on 8 September 1947 and was interred in Ixelles Cemetery in Brussels.

 List

 Four houses are included in the UNESCO listing.

-Among the notable surviving examples of Horta's Art Nouveau architecture in Belgium which are not included in the UNESCO listing are the Hôtel Max Hallet (1902) and the Magasins Waucquez (1908).
+Among the notable surviving examples of Horta's Art Nouveau architecture in Belgium that are not included in the UNESCO listing are the Hôtel Max Hallet (1903–1906) and the Magasins Waucquez (1905–1906), which is now the Belgian Comic Strip Center.